Designing your first workflow

 You are familiar with this by now..
 There are a few things we need to do before we can start.

-First what do we mean with Workflow
+First what do we mean with Workflow?

-A workflow in the arkitekt sense is a processing pipeline, that uses a series of Nodes
+A workflow in the arkitekt sense is a processing pipeline, that uses a series of Nodes to process your data in a stream.
+Nodes just like

-nodes.
+our previously mentioned Show on Napari or Convert File nodes.
 You can either stitch them together in the GUI or you can import them from a file or

 even this website.
 We will do the first.
 Hopefully this will help you in familiarizing yourself a bit more with the UI .